hyperion-project/hyperion.docs/docs/user/gettingstarted/Linux.md

 <p style="color: var(--vp-custom-block-warning-text);">The Nightly variant may contain newer features/bugfixes etc. and is rebuilt every night (if something has changed).
 Use at your own risk.</p>
 :::

-To install, copy the command, paste it into your terminal, and hit Enter to begin the installation process.
+To install/uninstall, copy the command, paste it into your terminal, and hit Enter to begin the installation process.

 ::: code-group